micmejia/bible-dump/AMPC/1 Peter/1 Pet 1.md

-But the Word of the Lord ([^f]divine instruction, the Gospel) endures forever.
+But the Word of the Lord (divine instruction, the Gospel) endures forever.
 And this Word is the good news which was preached to you.